We’ve all tossed out leftover vegetable scraps, thinking they’re done for, but did you know many common foods can regrow from scraps?

 Takeaway

-These are some of our favorite foods that you can easily regrow from leftovers right in your own home.
 Give them a try.
 You’ll be amazed at how much food you can produce from scraps that would otherwise end up in the compost or trash.

-And, of course, growing your own food is rewarding in so many ways.
+And, of course, growing your food is rewarding in many ways.
 Not only do you get to enjoy the fruits (and veggies!) of your labor, but you also get the satisfaction of doing something good for the environment.

 Add comment